Spicy foods and stress can aggravate the stomach ulcer symptoms. But what causes ulcers is an infection that often clears up with antibiotics.

 Normally, a thick layer of mucus protects your stomach from digestive juices, which are acidic.
 If you don’t have enough mucus, your stomach acid attacks the tissues that line the stomach or duodenum (the first part of the small intestine), and you’ll develop a hole or sore — also known as a peptic ulcer.

-Spicy foods and stress can make the symptoms of stomach ulcer worse.
+Spicy foods and stress can make the signs of an ulcer worse.
 But they don’t cause the hole.

 The real culprit is a bacterium called helicobacteror (H.) pylori.
 It causes more than 90 percent of duodenal ulcers and up to 80 percent of gastric ulcers (in the stomach).